webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 1. A CDI-compatible `@ViewScoped` page with a row-editable `p:dataTable`, being one of the most powerful and useful PrimeFaces components.
 It also has a `p:commandButton` for adding new fake entity items:
    - There is some basic JSF validation and `p:inputNumber` validation.
-2. A simple view page with a `p:panelGrid` for showing a fake entity by `id`, gleaned using an `f:viewParam`:
+2. A simple view page with a `p:panelGrid` for showing a fake entity by `id`, gleaned using `f:viewParam`:
    - The view page has an `h:link` to a simple edit page for the same fake entity, by `id`.
-3. A simple edit page with a `p:panelGrid` for showing a fake entity by `id`, gleaned using an `f:viewParam`:
+3. A simple edit page with a `p:panelGrid` for showing a fake entity by `id`, gleaned using `f:viewParam`:
    - There is some basic JSF validation and `p:inputNumber` validation.
    - Saving the edit form successfully takes you back to the view page.